The Art of Asking Questions

 With a few simple questions, you can quite readily expose the contradictions in any presentment that is made to you.

 By exposing contradictions the claimant will “fall on their own sword” and lose the argument to themself without you ever having to put forth a position.
-This is one of the most powerful self-defense tactics that one can use.
+This is one of the most powerful self-defense tactics that one can use (Luke 20:20-26; (Matthew 17:24 – 27; Adventures in Legal Land).

 Here are some of my favorite questions: